policykit/policykit/docs/source/policy_examples.rst

 Policy Examples
 ###############

-This is a library of example Platform Policies to get started.
+This is a library of example policies to get started.

 .. include:: generated_policy_examples.inc